atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 *
 When he entered the room where his t bride Sat, expecting him, he Shook all over; he was as pale as death.
-The indifference with which he beheld her — being quite absorbed in thought — .alarmed her: ‘ she was not, however, ' alarmed entirely on his account.
+The indifference with which he beheld her --being quite absorbed in thought --.alarmed her: ‘ she was not, however, ' alarmed entirely on his account.
 She was chiefly apprehensive that he had discovered Something which she had
 * O
 imagined it very necessary to conceal from him : but she soon found, by his endeavouring to excuse his inattention to her, that Jhe had not occasioned his present uneasiness
 *, »